-Lab created emerald or grown emerald, usually come with a lower price tag than natural ones of similar color, but the price difference is matched by a difference in appearance, which affects quality.
+Lab created emerald or grown emerald, usually come with a lower price tag than natural ones of similar color, but the price difference is matched by a difference in appearance.
+Therefore, affecting quality.
 An emerald of the same quality on the emerald scale (AAA-B) may still be deemed less valuable because of an inferior appearance or a slightly off-color.
 The naked eye can detect this kind of irregularity, and a buyer may notice that a synthetic emerald simply does not look quite right.
 Ultimately, it may be better to size down or choose a different cut rather than opting for a man-made emerald.

 Emerald is considered a unique alternative in engagement rings, either as the accent stone or as the center stone.
 Diamond engagement rings of all styles can be modified to seamlessly incorporate emeralds for a richer, more colorful engagement ring.
 Emeralds also stand alone to make beautiful jewelry ranging from earrings to necklaces.
 Natural emerald rings can sport a single emerald cut (known for brilliance) or a round cut.
 Natural emerald earrings have a classic look and add a luxurious feel to any ensemble.
 A necklace pendant may also contain a natural emerald.
 Emerald jewelry is both timeless and noticeable, making it a great investment and a personal, meaningful gift.

 Emerald cuts—so named for their ability to accent the brilliance and saturation of natural emeralds—are the most popular, closely followed by round cuts that work especially well in emerald engagement rings.
 Oval and pear cuts, also quite frequently seen, especially work in natural emerald necklaces.
 Emerald jewelry of any sort benefits from the detail and coloring of a natural emerald.Contact Us